 Transportation cost, as well as admittance fees, will often be the responsibility of the parents.
 Students are expected to maintain the same level of discipline away from the school as is maintained at the school.
-Dress code will remain in effect during field trips (see field trip dress code on page 26).
+Dress code will remain in effect during field trips unless otherwise stated.